This webpage contains affiliate links. See more details here.

 Planning ahead is crucial for a smooth journey.
 Ferry tickets often sell out during peak season, and early bookings generally secure better rates.
 While summer brings perfect weather, it also brings crowds and higher prices.
 Consider traveling during spring or fall for a more relaxed experience and better deals.

-If you are heading to Milan, from Orio al Serio Airport, you can catch direct bus to Milano Centrale.
-Or go to train station (catch bus No.1 which costs 3 euros or take a taxi costing 20-30 Euros) and from there take regular train to Milano Centrale (every half an hour; ride takes 48 minutes, costs 6 Euros).
-From Milano Centrale you can catch a train to Lake Como and other big cities in the north of Italy - Venice, Turin, Genoa... or smaller cities like Pavia (30 minutes).
+From Bergamo's Orio al Serio Airport, you can catch a direct bus to Milano Centrale.
+Or go to Bergamo's train station (using bus No.1 which costs €3 or take a taxi costing €20-25) and from there take a Trenord train to Milano Centrale.

 Getting directly from the very south of Croatia, precisely Dubrovnik to the south of Italy is possible only from end of March until end of October.

 Ryanair offers cheap flights (book as early as possible) from Dubrovnik to Bari, situated at the Italian heal in this period.
 It's a short flight taking only 50 minutes (you'll cross the Adriatic Sea).
 From Bari you can explore small cities such as Matera, Polignano a Mare, Monopoli, Ostuni or larger cities like Ostuni, Taranto or Lecce.
+You can go further to the south and visit Alberobello, Matera, Martina Franca, Altamura and Taranto.

 For more adventurous travellers or those who have more time, an overnight ferry is one of the options.
 The ride takes around 10 hours and is run by Jadrolinija.